Disymphia: Culinary use

 Due to low cost of production, the fish is mainly consumed by the poor and locally consumed; it is mostly sold live and eaten fresh, but can be dried and salted.
-Increased fishing has threatened the population of mud carp.
+Increased fishing has threatened wild populations of mud carp.

 The fish is sometimes canned (typically as fried dace with salted black beans) or processed as fish cakes, fish balls or dumplings.
 They can be found for retail sale within China and throughout the Chinese diaspora.
 Canned dace from China has periodically been found to carry traces of malachite green, a carcinogenic antimicrobial banned for use in food.